compmed-techcore/swabseqr/README.md

 ___

-The most common intervention is to set the following for a run
+The most common intervention is to set the following for a run, note the space between the colon and the lowercase yes/no:

 ```yaml
  Analyzed: no
  Reported: no
 ```

-If the csv keyfile in swabseqsampletracking/ is updated after a run finishes, or if orders in pre
+Set this if the csv keyfile in swabseqsampletracking/ is updated after a run finishes (for example, for quadrant nullification or rotation), or if orders in precisemdx_sftp_orders/ updates after a run finishes and you need to generate the csv results files for preciseQ import.

 ### Directory Structures